ehgithub/Getting_and_Cleaning_data/README.md

  Note: command to read the final file should be data <- read.table(“data_final.txt”, header = TRUE)

-Explanation of data_final.txt file can be found in the cook book file in this repo.
+Explanation of data_final.txt file can be found in the codebook file in this repo.

   [1]: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip